Just [[currentUser.getNumFreeQuestionsLeft()]] No more free questions left!Upgrade Now

 Our space cost is because all of our additional variables are integers, which each take constant space.

-For our runtime, we have a constant number of cycles that each take time in their worst cases.
-We traverse the linked list more than once, but it's still a constant number of times—about 3.
+For our runtime, we iterate over the array a constant number of times, and each iteration takes time in its worst case.
+So we traverse the linked list more than once, but it's still a constant number of times—about 3.